Follow The USC INSTITUTE OF ARMENIAN STUDIES

 Follow the Institute on YouTube to watch scholars and thought leaders explore topics that matter.

 Aliyev’s press office reported in general terms that the Armenian-Azerbaijani conflict was part of the meeting’s agenda.
-Putin’s referred more vaguely to “regional problems.”
+Putin’s office referred more vaguely to “regional problems.”

-However, Haqqin.az, a web site that serves as an informal voice of the Azerbaijani president’s office, said that “certain international circles were trying to undermine Azerbaijani-Russian relations.”
+However, Haqqin.az, a website that serves as an informal voice of the Azerbaijani president’s office, said that “certain international circles were trying to undermine Azerbaijani-Russian relations.”
 The site went on to say that “ethnic Armenians that occupy senior state positions in the Russian political hierarchy are pursuing the interests of the world Armenians (sic), rather than Russia’s national and state interests.”

-Haqqin.az and other Azerbaijani news sites (Minval.az, for example) have pointed in particular at Russia’s foreign minister Sergey Lavrov, known to be of part-Armenian descent, as well as Russia’s ambassador to Iran Levan Dzhagaryan, as “working against Azerbaijan.”
+Haqqin.az and other Azerbaijani news sites (Minval.az, for example) have pointed in particular to Russia’s foreign minister Sergey Lavrov, known to be of part-Armenian descent, as well as Russia’s ambassador to Iran Levan Dzhagaryan, as “working against Azerbaijan.”
 They also described the recent closure of the All-Russia Azerbaijani Congress by Russia’s Justice Ministry over registration violations and the Russian Foreign Ministry’s statement on treatment of Russian citizens of Armenian descent by Azerbaijan as examples of Armenian influences.

-For their part, Armenian officials and media focused on continued Russian arms deliveries to Azerbaijan, with defense minister Vigen Sargsyan saying that Armenia regards any weapons sales to Azerbaijan negatively, but apparently unable to do much to halt them.
+For their part, Armenian officials and media focused on continued Russian arms deliveries to Azerbaijan, with Defense Minister Vigen Sargsyan saying that Armenia regards any weapons sales to Azerbaijan negatively, but apparently unable to do much to halt them.